gustavo-dias/alternating_binary_sequence_problem/README.md

 ### Output

-Minimum number of flips;
+The minimum number of flips;

-Map of bits that were changed in the original sequence $A$;
+The map $x$ of bits that were changed in the original sequence $A$;

-Alternating sequence $y$.
+The alternating sequence $y$;

+The runtime.

+### References

+[1]: Guillaume Sagnol and Maximilian Stahlberg.
+PICOS: A Python interface to conic optimization solvers.
+Journal of Open Source Software, Vol 7, Number 70, February 2022.
+DOI: [10.21105/joss.03915](https://doi.org/10.21105/joss.03915).

+[2]: GNU Linear Programming Kit.
+URL: https://www.gnu.org/software/glpk/